BoscoZhangers/PocketRPG/README.md

 ### ${}$

 #### 2) Select Your Pokémon ‼️
    Newly registered accounts will be given 3 choices for their first pokémon!
+Each pokémon comes with a special starting advantage.

 ![Demo of the RPG Game](assets/SelectPokemon.gif)
 ### ${}$